Links and resources

 Old sheet music is often very brittle and sustains damage from folding and bending easily.
 Most home or small-office scanners cannot fully scan a typical page of sheet music laid flat on the glass.
 I rent time at a local copy shop to do my scanning because their photocopiers double as scanners up to 11 x 17" size (roughly A3).

 I scan everything at 300dpi, with front covers (and, rarely, back covers) in colour.
 Insides are scanned in greyscale.
-Because the paper has often yellowed through aging, it sometimes requires adjusting lightness and contrast levels to get the best image.
+Because the paper has often yellowed through aging, it sometimes requires adjusting lightness and contrast levels to get the best image. if the canner has an auto setting for adjusting contrast, try it.
 I save the files in PDF format and collate the covers and insides, and crop to the edge in Adobe Acrobat.

 I consider 300 dpi an optimum resolution: lower and you can compromise the ability to zoom and the printed clarity.
 Higher and the file sizes can become very large.